 we'd flown, all the victories we'd won, all the friends we'd lost.

-But never, in my entire year in Defender Wing, did we ever loose
+But never, in my entire year in Defender Squadron, did we ever lose

 a pilot.
 Until the day we ran out of the stuff and couldn't hold

 "What happened?"
 Raven asked, drawn in by the story.